WyseNynja/Splatoon-2-Drawing/README.md

         bwstitt/splatoon-2-drawing \
     && $LOADER -w -n -v -mmcu=$MCU $TARGET/$OUTPUT.hex

+I have no idea about how to do this on Windows.
+Pull requests are welcome.

 #### Printing Procedure

 1. Use the analog stick to bring the cursor to the top-right corner of an empty drawing.
 2. Ensure the smallest pen size is selected.
 3. Press the D-pad down once to make sure the cursor is at y-position `0` instead of y-position `-1`.
 4. Plug in the custom controller to the USB-C port.
 5. Wait.
 Printing currently takes about an hour.
 Each line is printed from right to left in order to avoid pixel skipping issues.

 #### Known Issues